alexanderkarlberg/proVBFH/README.md

 A lightweight program, [proVBFH-inclusive](https://github.com/alexanderkarlberg/proVBFH/tree/main/proVBFH-inclusive), is also provided.
 It contains the inclsuvie part of the above twos codes with no analysis framework.

-In all cases a README.md is provided and more documentation can be found in the 'docs' folders.
+In all cases a README.md is provided and more documentation can be found in the `docs` folders.